nav/duplicate-requests/README.md

 A PoC to demo request duplication to multiple upstreams with Nginx.

-Using (Nginx's mirror module)[http://nginx.org/en/docs/http/ngx_http_mirror_module.html], we can send an incoming request (including body) to a secondary upstream.
+Using [Nginx's mirror module](http://nginx.org/en/docs/http/ngx_http_mirror_module.html), we can send an incoming request (including body) to a secondary upstream.
 Responses from the secondary upstream are ignored.

 # Diagram